 Upon receipt of prescription forms, the practitioner is encouraged to verify the accuracy of the preprinted registration information and record the form's control number in a separate location.
-If there are problems with the prescriptions, or if any are ever lost or stolen, the Texas Prescription Program should be contacted immediately at (512) 424-7293.
+If there are problems with the prescriptions, or if any are ever lost or stolen, the Texas Prescription Program should be contacted immediately.

-The above Official Prescription Form became available Sept.
-1, 2010.
-The only modification, from the previous single copy official forms, is in the top portion.
-The arrangement of the preprinted practitioner information has been changed and two barcodes have been added; one for the DPS Controlled Substance Registration number and one for the Official Prescription Form control number.
+The above Official Prescription form became available September 1, 2010.
+The only modification, from the previous single copy Official forms, is in the top portion.
+The arrangement of the preprinted practitioner information has been changed and two barcodes have been added; one for the DPS Controlled Substance Registration number and one for the Official Prescription form control number.
 The barcode type is Code 39 (also known as 3 of 9 barcode) and is readable by most standard barcode scanners.
-In addition to the barcodes, this prescription form contains several security features to assist the pharmacist in verifying the formís authenticity:
+In addition to the barcodes, this prescription form contains several security features to assist the pharmacist in verifying the form’s authenticity:

 The above prescription was available between March 1, 2002 and August 31, 2010.
 It contains a number of security features designed to assist the pharmacist in verifying its authenticity:

-The triplicate prescription (see above) is the original form used by the program, which began on Jan.
-1, 1982.
-This form is still valid for prescribing and dispensing Schedule II Controlled Substances and has a control number in the bottom, right corner of the prescription.
+The triplicate prescription (see above) is the original form used by the program, which began on January 1, 1982.
+This form is still valid for prescribing and dispensing Schedule II controlled substances and has a control number located in the bottom right corner of the prescription.

 When filling a triplicate prescription, the pharmacist should destroy the second copy.
-With electronic reporting, it is no longer necessary to send the original to DPS, so pharmacists may keep this copy for their own records.
+With electronic reporting, it is no longer necessary to send the original to the Department, so pharmacists may keep this copy for their own records.